FugueWeb/dapp-dun/README.md

 * If the dApp is not reading your address, go into Metamask's settings and under Security & Privacy, turn off Privacy Mode.
 Now refresh the page.

+## Dev

+First clone the repo and `npm install`.
+Putting aside the Angular piece, you will need to compile and deploy the smart contracts.
+Truffle is an excellent option for local testing, for example:

+* Run Ganache (port 7545)
+    * Take the mnemonic seed provided, put that into Metamask (or any Web3 provider), and you should see a 100ETH test balance
+* `truffle migrate`
+    * This should compile and then deploy the smart contracts
+* `ng serve`
+    * Now use the Angular CLI to start the app frontend

 ## Resources

 * Truffle and [Angular Box](https://truffleframework.com/boxes/angular-truffle-box)